-Last week, I talked about how it’s not the guidance counselor’s responsibility to fully prepare your child about their future.
+I have talked before about how it’s not the guidance counselor’s responsibility to fully prepare your child about their future.
 It’s the parent’s responsibility.
 You can click here to read the blog if you missed it.
 I did have one parent comment that it’s the child’s and parent’s responsibility.
-I fully agree, but as parents we have to sometimes provide our children with advice on how to move forward.
-Especially if they have no idea on what they want to do for their future.
+I fully agree, but as parents, we have to sometimes provide our children with advice on how to move forward.
+Especially if they have no idea what they want to do for their future.

 One way to guide your child is to have them reach out to their guidance counselor.
 They can share resources, provide insights about some options, and make sure your child stays on track to graduate.
 The guidance counselor wants your child to succeed.

 Encourage your child to start meeting with their guidance counselor in their freshman year of high school and then meet another 2 – 3 times throughout the school year.
 The counselor will be able to provide the best guidance, the better they get to know your student.

 Before your child has a meeting with the guidance counselor, have them formulate the questions they want to ask.
 Here are some possible questions:

 - What’s the best way to plan my high school courses for the college I want to attend?